‘Naked and Afraid’ Returns With More Challenges And New Twists [Spoilers]

 — Naked and Afraid (@NakedAndAfraid) February 15, 2017

 This season, the survivalists will face new challenges including dodging sharks after being stranded at sea for 24 hours.
-Another couple will make what are described as bird “nuggets” in order to ward off starvation, while another pair will try to survive under an active volcano as they try to skin pelts with only their bare hands in an attempt to stay warm and avoid hypothermia.
+Another couple will make what are described as bird “nuggets” to ward off starvation, while another pair will try to survive under an active volcano as they try to skin pelts with only their bare hands in an attempt to stay warm and avoid hypothermia.
 In a surprising twist, one pair of survivalists will discover that they are not alone.

 Over the course of six seasons, Naked and Afraid has gained a large fanbase, making it the top cable survival show with over 47 million total viewers.
 The series was responsible for spawning Naked and Afraid XL, and according to People, a number of high-profile parodies.
 Peter Dinklage, Leslie Jones, James Franco, and Seth Rogen even got in on the action.
 For the first time, two super fans will have the opportunity to see if they have what it takes to survive for 14 days on Naked and Afraid, but there’s an interesting twist.

-The Futon Critic shared that professional YouTuber Cory Williams, and pro-surfer Anastasia Ashley will both be sharing their Naked and Afraid experience in real time on a live episode of Naked and Afraid.
-Fans can follow Cory and Anastasia on their social media accounts and everything they document is uploaded daily over Facebook, YouTube, Instagram, and Twitter so fans can have a close up look as their journey unfolds for all to see.
+The Futon Critic shared that professional YouTuber Cory Williams, and pro surfer Anastasia Ashley will both be sharing their Naked and Afraid experience in real time on a live episode of Naked and Afraid.
+Fans can follow Cory and Anastasia on their social media accounts, and everything they document is uploaded daily to Facebook, YouTube, Instagram, and Twitter so fans can have a close-up look as their journey unfolds for all to see.

 This is it guys!!! @NakedAndAfraid dropped me off in the jungles of Belize! https://t.co/kMEqpaR82n pic.twitter.com/Bn926K6bAI